jacobgacosta/jacobgacosta/README.md

 🄺🄽🄾🅆 🄼🄴 •̀.̫•́

-I'm a software developer for over 11 years now and I love the code, science and technology I believe in a better world and I think technology can help in the process.
+I'm a software developer for over 11 years now and I love the code, science and technology I believe in a better world and I think technology can be of great help.

 I have currently build projects using: